JoeyMckenzie/facadeless/README.md

 ## Configuration

-You may configure facadeless to ignore linting errors for any facade through the `allowedFacades` configuration key within your `phpstan.neon` file:
+You may configure facadeless to ignore linting errors for any facade through the `allow` configuration key within your `phpstan.neon` file:

 ```neon